klauseduard/under-over-models/chapters/03-organizational-models.md

 This entropy perspective matters because it helps explain organizational behaviors beyond mere structural descriptions.
 When organizations face increased environmental complexity, those with simpler structures may struggle to coordinate responses (insufficient negentropy), while overly complex organizations may fail to adapt quickly enough (excessive negentropy restricting information flow).
 This isn't an absolute relationship – a startup might intentionally maintain higher entropy to promote innovation, while a nuclear power plant requires high negentropy for safety regardless of size or environment.

 Emerging technologies, particularly AI, may influence where organizations position themselves on this spectrum.
-As explored in [Chapter 8](../chapters/08-ai-integration.md), AI tools can potentially enable flatter hierarchies by automating coordination activities and enhancing information flow, while simultaneously introducing new considerations for organizational design as human-AI collaboration evolves.
+As explored in [Chapter 8](../chapters/08-ai-organizational-impact.md), AI tools can potentially enable flatter hierarchies by automating coordination activities and enhancing information flow, while simultaneously introducing new considerations for organizational design as human-AI collaboration evolves.
+Chapter 8 provides a comprehensive examination of these AI impacts, while this chapter focuses on the fundamental organizational models that will be affected by these technological changes.

 ![Complexity Spectrum](../images/complexity-spectrum.svg)